rita-barbosa/LAPR2-2223/docs/sprintD/global-artifacts/02.analysis/Readme.md

 ### **Rationale to identify associations between conceptual classes** ###

-An association is a relationship between instances of objects that indicates a relevant connection and that is worth of remembering, or it is derivable from the List of Common Associations:
+An association is a relationship between instances of objects that indicates a relevant connection, and that is worth of remembering, or it is derivable from the List of Common Associations:

 + **_A_** is physically or logically part of **_B_**